If you didn’t already know, “onomatopoeia” is a term that sounds like its own name when spoken.

 Reason #1: Your Brake Pads Are Worn

-Brake pads are made of a friction-reducing material, usually consisting of a mix of graphite, steel, copper, and brass.
-If you didn’t know, they’re the parts that get squeezed against the rotors, creating friction that slows the rotation of the wheels.
+Brake pads are made of a friction-reducing material, usually consisting of a blend of graphite, steel, copper, and brass.
+If you didn’t know, they’re the components that get pressed against the rotors, creating friction that slows the rotating of the wheels.

-If your brake pads are worn, meaning they haven’t been changed for 25,000 to 60,000 miles, the padding is likely almost gone.
-This can lead to the metal surface underneath rubbing against the rotor, which will manifest as a loud grinding sound.
+If your brake pads are worn, meaning they haven’t been replaced for 25,000 to 60,000 miles, the padding is likely almost gone.
+This can lead to the metal surface underneath rubbing against the rotor, which will manifest as a noisy grinding sound.

 Reason #2: A Rotor Need To Be Replaced